 It is unhistorical and simply false to say that in Jesus' day priestesses would have been unacceptable to people at large.
 Our Lord never hesitated to violate cultural taboos (John 5:1-18).
 He spoke to women in public (John 4:4-42; 8:3-11).
 The first witnesses of his Resurrection were women (passim).
 Furthermore, the lands around the Mediterranean teemed with religions with priestesses.
 The famed Vestal Virgins of Rome were priestesses.
 There was a priestess functioning at Delphi.
 The Sybil was a priestess and the many temple prostitutes were priestesses.

 There are those who argue that the Pope did not declare this from the Chair of Peter and therefore the statement was not "infallibly" made.
 Theoretically, that would open the question of women's ordination to future interpretation.
-I will leave that for the theologians to argue, but I think it is clear that the Pope intended it as a teaching statement and he made it binding on the whole Church.
+We will leave that for the theologians to argue, but It is clear that the Pope intended it as a teaching statement and he made it binding on the whole Church.
 The Magisterium also stood behind him and there is 2000 years of unity among the Bishops on this.
-So I think in our lifetimes this is not an issue that will change.
+So in our lifetimes this is not an issue that will change.

 Some may say the Pope is old, chauvinistic and conservative.
-Although he is old, I think it would be a difficult to say he's chauvinistic given that he has canonized more woman than all the other Popes in history combined.
-I think the very fact that there is a whole crowd of traditionalist Catholics who want to throw the Pope out because he is "too liberal" is a good argument against the charge that he leans too far right.
+Although he is old, It would be a difficult to say he's chauvinistic given that he has canonized more woman than all the other Popes in history combined.
+The very fact that there is a whole crowd of traditionalist Catholics who want to throw the Pope out because he is "too liberal" is a good argument against the charge that he leans too far right.
 He has also consistently stood up for women's rights in every instance where they did not interfere with the primary right to life.
-I believe his position on this issue is not about discriminating against women, but rather it is about following God's wish for the Church.
+We believe his position on this issue is not about discriminating against women, but rather it is about following God's wish for the Church.
 Other denominations have discerned differently in order to stay "relevant" to our culture.
 They honestly thought that ordaining women would bring modern women back to Church.
 They are now on the brink of extinction.